Other types of leave bookings

 Occasionally, employees will need to take leave from work at short notice as a result of unforeseen occurrences, domestic or personal emergencies, personal appointment or transport problems.
 In order to enable employees to deal with these situations the University makes flexible provision for employees to take the necessary time off work, on either a paid or unpaid basis.
 Employees are generally expected to cover unplanned absence by using their paid annual leave entitlement.
 When taking leave in accordance with these provisions it is essential to communicate fully with your Reporting Manager as to the nature and duration of the leave.

-Employees undertaking Jury Service will receive their normal salary for a period of up to a maximum of 2 working weeks.
+Employees undertaking Jury Service will receive their normal salary .
 If, during the Jury Service, there are any days or half days when the employee is not required at court then the employee should, where practicable, return to work.

 Jury Service usually lasts for up to 2 weeks.
 In cases where a trial is likely to last longer, employees can serve for a longer period if they are able to do this.